Prison population up by more than 1,000 since start of year, figures show

 The prison population grew by 1,184 in the five weeks from December 30 to February 3, according to analysis by the PA news agency of Ministry of Justice (MoJ) data published on Monday.

-This takes the number of inmates in jail to 86,802, the highest figure since October 21 last year, the day before more than a thousand prisoners were released early as part of the Government’s ongoing bid to ease overcrowding.
+This takes the number of inmates in jail to 86,802, the highest figure since October 21 last year (87,465), the day before more than 1,000 prisoners were released early as part of the Government’s bid to ease overcrowding.

 Further releases of small numbers of prisoners through November and December meant the total had fallen to 85,618 by the end of 2024.